Probability Weighted Clustered Coefficients Regression Models in Complex Survey Sampling: Application

-where \(y_{ih}\) is the monthly gross rent for the \(h\)th household in the \(i\)th geographic unit, and \(x_{ih}\) is the logarithm of household income for the \(h\)th household in the \(i\)th geographic unit.
-We assume there exists intercept and coefficient heterogeneity in this model.
-Both \(\boldsymbol{x}\) and \(\boldsymbol{y}\) are standardized in estimation.
-In our analysis, we select the tuning parameter \(\lambda\) based on the modified BIC\eqref{mod_bic}, incorporating survey sampling weights in the PUMS data.
+where \(y_{ih}\) is the logarithm of the monthly gross rent for the \(h\)th household in the \(i\)th PUMA, and \(x_{ih}\) is the logarithm of household income for the \(h\)th household in the \(i\)th PUMA.
+We assume there exists coefficient heterogeneity.

-Table \ref{mh_ap} and Table \ref{sass_ap} are the estimated coefficients in different groups with estimated standard error in the parenthesis.
-In the CC method, all geographic units are divided into two groups with estimated coefficients -0.06, 0.39 in the first group, and 0.75, 0.47 in the second group.
-This result suggests that the monthly gross will increase as the household income increases in both groups.
-This trend is more obvious in the second group.
-In the proposed WCC method, three groups are identified with estimated coefficients -0.10, 0.35 in the first group, 0.35, 0.66 in the second group, and 0.86, 0.22 in the third group.
-The estimated coefficients show a positive relation between household income and gross rent, and such a relationship is the strongest in the second group, followed by the first group and the third group.
-Table \ref{number} is a contingency table for the number of geographic units in each group, which shows most geographic units are assigned to the first group in both CC method and the proposed WCC method.
-In addition, part of the geographic units of the second group in the CC method are assigned to the third group in the proposed WCC method.
-This result indicates a subdivision of the second group in the CC method.
-A small standard error in the parenthesis suggests a reasonable group structure in the proposed WCC method.
+Tables~\ref{mh_ap}--\ref{sass_ap} provide the estimated regression coefficients in different clusters with standard error in the parenthesis for the CC and PCC methods, respectively.
+By the CC method, all PUMAs are divided into three clusters.
+All clusters have positive estimates of $\beta_1$.
+This result implies that the monthly gross is expected to increase as the household income increases in all clusters.
+Among these three clusters, the second cluster has the largest $\hat{\beta}_1$.
+By using the proposed PCC method, four clusters are identified with different estimated regression coefficients.
+The estimated coefficients also show a positive relationship between household income and gross rent, which is the strongest in the third cluster, followed by the second cluster, and then the fourth cluster.
+Table \ref{number} presents a contingency table that displays the number of PUMAs in each cluster.
+The PUMAs in CC(1) are mainly divided into two clusters by the proposed PCC method.
+From the estimates in Table \ref{sass_ap}, it can be seen that the estimated regression coefficients of PCC(1) and PCC(2) are quite different, which indicates that it is more reasonable to have two clusters when considering sampling weights.
+Furthermore, the PUMAs in CC(3) are separated into PCC(3) and PCC(4), which have different estimates for $\hat{\beta}_0$.